 - predictions (Amazon Rekognition, Amazon Textract, Amazon Translate, Amazon Polly, Amazon Transcribe, Amazon Comprehend, and Amazon SageMaker)

 These are the services supported by Amplify out of the box.
 When we add a category using the command mentioned in the previous section, it creates the necessary CloudFormation syntax for the resource.
 It adds it to a JSON file maintained by Amplify, which is then deployed to AWS.
-We can add other services which the CLI does not directly support by manually editing this CloudFormation file.
+We can add other services that the CLI does not directly support by manually editing this CloudFormation file.
 But a small issue I found is that the CLI overwrites the same file when we add/remove a category.
 This can undo the changes that we made to the file.

 Serverless Framework, on the other hand, has no pre-defined set of supported services.
 Since it uses an abstraction of AWS CloudFormation syntax, we can add any service as a resource using the same.
 It uses a serverless.yml file that contains all the infrastructure resources defined.
 Once we deploy the application, it generates AWS CloudFormation, which creates a CloudFormation stack in AWS.